 We are not born with a fixed, innate capacity for resiliency.
 Creating and refining the skills takes practice.
 Anyone can build upon the necessary thoughts, behaviors, and actions that begin to construct resiliency.

 Cognitive Behavioral Therapy

-A way cognitive behavioral therapy is particularly conducive for building resiliency is that clients are taught coping skills such as meditation, socialization, and behavioral experiments, and they can practice these techniques in a safe setting.
-Studies advocate for the “four steps to resilience” protocol that entails the steps: (1) search for strengths, (2) construct a personal model of resilience, (3) apply the personal model of resilience to life difficulty, and (4) practice resilience (Padesky & Mooney, 2012).
+A way cognitive behavioral therapy is particularly conducive to building resiliency is that clients are taught coping skills such as meditation, socialization, and behavioral experiments, and they can practice these techniques in a safe setting.
+Studies advocate for the “four steps to resilience” protocol that entails the steps: (1) search for strengths, (2) construct a personal model of resilience, (3) apply the personal model of resilience to life’s difficulties, and (4) practice resilience (Padesky & Mooney, 2012).

 Developing attainable goals cultivates resiliency.
 It is a sign that the person is willing and equipped to move forward regardless of the stress they are currently experiencing.
 Goals must be realistic and reachable to incite feelings of accomplishment.

 Enhance Executive Function Skills

 Executive functions are cognitive skills that control behavior and facilitate the attainment of goals.
 They are important to manage all of life’s tasks.
 Executive function skills include: